jcoleman45/6300test/Project2/TeamDesign/design-discussions.md

 This section discusses the main commonalities and differences between this design and the individual ones, and justifies the main design decisions

-- Do we need classes such as `Stall Manager` / `System Main` as in the individual class diagrams?
+- Do we need classes such as `Stall Manager` and `System Main` as in the individual class diagrams?
 	- Me will definitely need a main class that ties all the child classes and has the overarching functionality.
 	  Maybe we can add Customer and Payment processor helper classes for having separation of concerns and to reduce complexity.